geolonia/mbgl-export-control/README.md

 })
 ```

-* `dpi` - Resolution for the png image.
+* `dpi` - Optional.
+Resolution for the png image.
 The default value is `300`.
-* `attribution` - The attribution text for map exported with png format.
+* `attribution` - Optional.
+The attribution text for map exported with png format.
+* `textFont` - Optional.
+An array of text fonts. `["Noto Sans Italic", "..."]`.
+If it is empty, this plugin try to detect font from JSON for the style of the map.

 ## LICENCE